 Alumni (undergraduate and graduate): We want to hear from you.
 Please e-mail us about your news and accomplishments or to simply stay in touch by providing us with your current contact information.
 For your convenience, the Pitt Online Connection is available to alumni to update contact information.
 It is also a fast and easy way for alumni to locate and (re)connect with one another.

 The department depends on the continued generosity of alumni and friends to help support our activities and to enhance the learning experiences of our students.
 We use gifts primarily to help ensure that our students are able to take full advantage of travel and research opportunities that are critical to their professional training and development.
 The support of alumni and friends of Religious Studies is crucial in enabling students to visit archives, libraries, and field sites; to travel to deliver papers at professional conferences; and to experience first-hand the cultures they study both in the United States and abroad.
 Gifts are also used to help underwrite field trips for undergraduates, convene our major events, and bring distinguished speakers to the Oakland campus.
-We hope in future to expand our award and field trip programs and to take on new and exciting initiatives.

-We have several endowed funds that help support our activities.
+We have several funds that help support our activities.
 We invite you to make a gift to one of these funds and make a tangible difference in the intellectual lives of our students, the department, the University, and the Pittsburgh community.

 Rhodora and Dick Barton Endowed Fund for Student Resources in the Department of Religious Studies